eeliuqin/eeliuqin.github.io/_posts/2022-09-04-scale-sklearn.md

 **NOTE:** The drawback of `scale()` is it's just a function, and we have to use it carefully to avoid data leakage (Ref [Warning](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.scale.html#sklearn.preprocessing.scale) in the bottom).
-It's recommend using StandardScaler within a Pipeline in order to prevent most risks of data leaking.
+It's recommended using StandardScaler within a Pipeline in order to prevent most risks of data leaking.

 ## Comparison